robarnoldio/www.robarnold.io/_posts/2023-11-29-back-to-jekyll.md

 ## gotchas

 * file has to be .md extension
-* timestamp in the frontmatter is relevant for visibility of the post
+* timestamp in the front matter is relevant for visibility of the post